braze-inc/braze-docs/_docs/_hidden/other/navigation.md

 Early access participants can turn on the new navigation at any time by selecting **Switch to the new nav** in the global header.

 {% alert important %}
 The new navigation is currently in early access and is being tested with a select group of customers.
 During the early access period, we'll be collecting feedback regularly.
-If you have feedback you'd like to share, please reach out to ______.
+You can share feedback directly from the dashboard: when in the new navigation view, expand the **Take a tour** button and select **Send feedback**.
 {% endalert %}

 ## What to expect next